Early Childhood (Professional Practice) BA (Hons)

 Here are some of our Early Childhood (Professional Practice) Scholarship winners for the last academic year, Kelly, Caitlin, Annie and Lauren, receiving their £1,000 prize from David Green, our Vice-Chancellor.
 The Scholarship winners achieved 5 grade As in their summative assessments.
 So proud of our students for this amazing achievement.

-Jackie Musgrave, our Early Childhood Course Leader, has commented on this achievement: "I could not have been more delighted to be with five of my students at the award ceremony at the Arena last October.
+Our previous course leader, Jackie Musgrave, commented: "I could not have been more delighted to be with five of my students at the award ceremony at the Arena last October.
 They were each given £1,000 because of their achievement in the academic year.
 They gained 5 A grades in their assessments.
 Congratulations!"

 Emma Bailey, Early Childhood Student